-- Implement a bankruptcy system carried out by separatist creditors against debtors based on Pancasila.
-The first principle of Pancasila requires a balance between the realization of the values of justice, humanity, and legal certainty in order to realize humane law or based on human rights in order to realize social justice for all groups of Indonesian society in various aspects of community life, both socio-cultural, legal, political, and economy.
-This also includes the implementation of bankruptcy by separatist creditors against debtors which must also contain the value of balance between justice, certainty, and legal benefit, besides that it must also contain the principles of respect and guarantee of Human Rights, so that the implementation of the bankruptcy system carried out by separatist creditors against debtors can be fair to both debtors and creditors; and - 2.
-In order to realize the views on the first point above, the implementation of the bankruptcy system carried out by separatist creditors against debtors must be based on a judge's decision that has permanent power and is also based on the principle of just consumer protection, and guarantees the mandate as contained in Article 2 of Act No. 37 of 2004 concerning Bankruptcy and Suspension of Liability for Payment of Debt.
+2) In order to realize the views on the first point above, the implementation of the bankruptcy system carried out by separatist creditors against debtors must be based on a judge's decision that has permanent power and is also based on the principle of just consumer protection, and guarantees the mandate as contained in Article 2 of Act No. 37 of 2004 concerning Bankruptcy and Suspension of Debt Payment Responsibilities.
 Article 2 of Act No. 37 of 2004 basically provides pre-requisites for bankruptcy of a debtor, while the prerequisites are: 1) The debtor owes debt to at least two creditors; 2) The debtor does not pay any creditors even though the debt is due; and 3) Creditors file an application for bankruptcy to the local court.
 The additional condition is that bankruptcy can be filed if there has been a legal remedy outside of another court in order to reach a peaceful legal settlement between the two parties.
 There is a need for a re-examination regarding the notion of not being able to pay debtors' debts with good ethics to creditors.